Play Live Radio

 Cincinnati City Manager Sheryl Long proposes addressing a $29.5 million deficit in the next budget by making $20.2 million in cuts while bringing in $17.2 million in additional revenue.

-The projected defecit is in the general fund, which is part of the operating budget; that's separate from the capital budget, which covers physical assets and has its own revenue sources.
+The projected deficit is in the general fund, which is part of the operating budget; that's separate from the capital budget, which covers physical assets and has its own revenue sources.

-Long's proposed cuts include some service reductions, such as reduced hours and services at some Recreation Centers, and opening public pools one week later than last year.
+The proposed budget includes savings from some service reductions Long says were recommended by the Cincinnati Recreation Commission, such as reduced hours and services at some Recreation Centers, and opening public pools one week later than last year; those reductions were based on utilization data from last year.
+More info on that below.

 Mayor Aftab Pureval made several adjustments to the city manager's plan, including reducing the amount set aside for the Farmer Music Center and earmarking $1 million for BLINK in October.